Source documents

 C · Conflicts between multiple sources

-- Capitolato vs drawing — same item, different specs.
-When the capitolato text and a pod drawing disagree on an item (e.g. the schedule says faucet model X, the accessible-bathroom drawing shows model Y), what's the current practice?
-Capitolato wins?
+- Project Specification vs drawing — same item, different specs.
+When the project specification text and a pod drawing disagree on an item (e.g. the schedule says faucet model X, the accessible-bathroom drawing shows model Y), what's the current practice?
+Project Specification wins?
 Drawing wins?
 Do you flag back to the client?
 What would you want the system to do?

-- Capitolato vs drawing — item in one but not the other.
-Different case: an item appears in the capitolato but in no drawing (or vice versa).
+- Project Specification vs drawing — item in one but not the other.
+Different case: an item appears in the project specification but in no drawing (or vice versa).
 What do you do today?
 Include it anyway?
 Flag it?

 - Revision diff.
 When a client sends Rev 01 after you've already worked Rev 00, would you prefer the system (a) figure out what changed and re-process only those parts, preserving the judgments already made, or (b) re-extract everything from scratch every time?